How Does LendingTree Get Paid?

 The Homes Sweet Texas Home Loans Program provides home loans and down payment assistance to low- and moderate-income families.
 Through the program, families can qualify for a low-interest mortgage loan and receive funding to use toward the down payment.
 You can opt to receive the down payment assistance either as a grant — which doesn’t have to be repaid — or as a deferred forgivable second lien loan that only has to be repaid if you refinance or sell within three years of purchasing the home.

 If you qualify as a first-time homebuyer, Home Sweet Texas Home also qualifies for the state’s mortgage credit certificate (MCC) program.
 This program reduces your federal income taxes by allowing you to get a portion of what you spent on mortgage interest back as a tax credit.
-Effective as of January 16, 2025, the MCC gives homebuyers a 20% credit rate.
+Effective as of March 5, 2026, the MCC gives homebuyers a credit of 15% of what you spent.

 Requirements

-• Income cannot exceed 80% of the area’s median income
+• Income cannot exceed a percentage of the area’s median income

 • Completion of a homebuyer education course approved by the Department of Housing and Urban Development (HUD)